jackchai/lumo_challenge/README.md

 Brief description of the Additions to each Problem in Part 1

+Overall - There are multiple SQL queries in each .sql file.
+For Problems 2, 3, 4, the first queries were included to better communicate the different parts I was trying to build to accomplish the task.
+In all cases, the final SQL query at the bottom is the one used to generate the data (all parts put together)

 Problem 1 Addition - Added more stringent conditions for definition of active based upon Problem 4

 Problem 2 Addition - Added correlation of good posture (pivoted original question to correlation of bad posture)